-It should be noted that Sections 11.4 and 11.5 apply to calculations for an active plan which customarily involve many employees who have not terminated.
+It should be noted that subsection 5.5 applies to calculations for an active plan which customarily involve many employees who have not terminated.
 It is recognized that on occasion computations assuming employment and/or plan termination may be necessary, for example to fulfill plan termination or other requirements of ERISA.
-Under such circumstances, appropriate modifications of the above procedures must be made, as described in Section 11.3.
+Under such circumstances, appropriate modifications of the above procedures must be made, as described in subsection 5.4.